ansht3/mind-os-treehacks-2026/README.md

 # MindOS — TreeHacks 2026

-## We were selected as part of TreeHacks 2026, one of the world’s largest student hackathons, where 1,000 hackers were chosen from 15,000+ applicants to build ambitious technology projects.

 ### Our Idea

 MindOS is a silent speech interface that turns micro muscle signals (EMG) from the jaw and throat into real computer actions.